fjebaker/blog/pages/2021-11-geodesic-equations.md

 @tullio δ²xδλ²[i] := -Γ[i, j, k] * v[j] * v[k]
 ```

-allowing us to fully assemble the geodesic equations symbolically, in pure Julia, in just a handful of lines of code!
+We've now assembled the full geodesic equation symbolically, in pure Julia, in just a handful of lines of code!

-As a function, obtaining geodesic equations from a metric then is:
+To wrap this all into a function:
 ```julia
 function geodesic_eqs(g, v, δ)
     ginv = inv(g)